rebel7580/Sonoff-Tasmota-RPI-WatchDog/README.md

 This software detects a hung Raspberry Pi by not receiving periodic pulses on GPIO00 from the Raspbeery Pi and triggers a relay on GPIO02 to momentarily cut power to the Raspberry Pi.
 Not particularly elegant, but it's a "last resort" when the Raspberry Pi is otherwise incommunicado.

+Originally, this was a implemented based on other simpler sw; adding the watchdog functionallity to the Sonoff-Tasmota sw brings in all the web, MQTT and OTA upgrade capabilities, allowing better and easier control.

 Custom ESP8266-01s based hardware is required.

 In reference to the Original 5.11.1b Sonoff-Tasmota sw on which this is based, here are the files moddifed/added: